gcmsg/gitery-web/README.md

 4. Docker Compose installed on remote machine

 ### On the local machine
-1. Remove the `.example` extension of `*.example` files in `/deployment`, setup with your own configuration.
+1. Remove the `.sample` extension of `*.sample` files in root and `/deployment` directory, setup with your own configuration.
-2. Setup `build.sh` with your remote server SSH information.
-3. run `sh build.sh` to make a production build and upload `/deployment` and `/dist` to remote server via ssh connection.
+2. run `sh build.sh` to make a production build and upload `/deployment` and `/dist` to remote server via ssh connection.

 ### Use SSH to get a bash shell of remote machine
 1. `cd ~/gitery`